fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 ✅ Refreshing...
 ```

 This process takes about a minute to complete.
-Once deployed, you can use your Agent via the [Fixie Web UI](http://app.fixie.ai) or the `fixie console` tool.
+Once deployed, you can use your agent via the [Fixie Web UI](http://app.fixie.ai) or the `fixie console` tool.

 ## Implementing Agents without Python

-Refer to the [Agent Protocol](agent-protocol.md) documentation for details on implementing an Agent in a language other than Python.
+Refer to the [Agent Protocol](agent-protocol.md) documentation for details on implementing an agent in a language other than Python.
 For complete information on the Fixie Agent API, see [Agent API](agents.md).